 I decided to emphasise on Tinkerbell silhouette by adding depth to it.
-I used a light green, light blue and yellow colour paper and paste it with foam paper and PVA glue to create depth and bright colours to stand out more than a dark background.
+I used light green, light blue, and yellow colour paper and paste it with foam paper and PVA glue to create depth and bright colours to stand out more than a dark background.

-It is the quality of an object which we can touch.
+1. quality of an object which we can touch.
 It can be referred to as a surface that we can see, feel or imagine like we are really touching the real surface.
-It can be displayed as an image, visual memories from our mind or imaginary.
-They can create contrast and balance the composition of a design.

-Outermost or uppermost layer of a physical object/space.
-It is where any medium is applied on and allows people to see things in 2D perspective but only we know what it is made of.
+Surface: The outermost or uppermost layer of a physical object/space.
+It is where any medium is applied and allows people to see things from a 2D perspective but only we know what it is made of.

 I have decided to do on patterns.
 I chose a geometric pattern as the concept for my composition.
 I gathered some references to help me create my own patterns.